Insights

 The relative impact of specific dimensions and items on an outcome like engagement.

-Which survey items offer opportunity for improvement or are a strength that can be leveraged.
+Where there are opportunities for improvement or strengths that can be leveraged.

 Each insights report is meant to dive deeper into a key driving dimension (key driver analysis is located in the snapshot report) and outlines the top three items in the survey with relative comments.